yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-port/01-render-port-shape/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/tutorial-style-implementation-port/01-render-port-shape/).

 yFiles for HTML comes with a lot of predefined item visualizations and lots of different shapes for nodes, which can also be used to visualize ports using [NodeStylePortStyleAdapter](https://docs.yworks.com/yfileshtml/#/api/NodeStylePortStyleAdapter) and [ShapePortStyle](https://docs.yworks.com/yfileshtml/#/api/ShapePortStyle).
 However, in some cases, it is required to create fully custom visualizations based on SVG.
-This might be the case if you need shapes that are not available out-of-the-box, because they are domain-specific.
+This might be the case if you need shapes that are not available out-of-the-box because they are domain-specific.
 Also, the rendering of custom visualizations can be optimized for performance-critical applications.

 This tutorial will guide you through creating your own port visualizations for yFiles for HTML with SVG.

 Note

 Implementing a custom port style from scratch is an advanced concept.
-In a lot of cases, other approaches like template styles, or decorating built-in styles with custom elements are sufficient.
+In a lot of cases, other approaches like template styles or decorating built-in styles with custom elements are enough.
 For more information on the topic of styling graph items, please have a look at [Port Styles](https://docs.yworks.com/yfileshtml/#/dguide/styles-port_styles).

 ## Subclassing PortStyleBase

 yFiles for HTML comes with an abstract base class which provides the basic functionality to create a custom port style.
 We start with a custom subclass of [PortStyleBase](https://docs.yworks.com/yfileshtml/#/api/PortStyleBase).

 ```
-class CustomPortStyle extends PortStyleBase {
+export class CustomPortStyle extends PortStyleBase {
   protected createVisual(context: IRenderContext, port: IPort): Visual | null {
     return null // TODO - create the SVG element
   }